bwarren2/voting_public/slides/content/2016/basic_maps.md

 ![Mormons](/maps/mormons.png)

 Some local effects immediately jump out.
 For example, that big blue blotch in Utah and Idaho (where the R candidate dramatically underperformed in 2016 compared to 2012) is Mormon country.
 Romney, a Mormon, enjoyed much higher support than Trump, who struggled for support given his behavior.
-Additionally, Ed McMullin (a Mormon) ran as a third party spoiler candidate, achieving his greatest support in his home state of Utah.
+Additionally, Evan McMullin (a Mormon) ran as a third party spoiler candidate, achieving his greatest support in his home state of Utah.

 Let's look at